Skip to content

 The Squamish Chief sat down with the affable Simpson for a more than hour-long chat about his life, his outlook and his thoughts on Squamish.

-What follows is an edited version of that conversation.
+What follows is a version of that conversation edited for length and clarity.

 Q: You grew up in Toronto, right?